-AY 2023-2024 Hubert H. Humphrey Fellowship Program
+2024-2025 Hubert H. Humphrey Fellowship Program

 Eligibility Requirements

-Candidates must be policy-makers, managers, or administrators in leadership positions with a commitment to public service from the public or private sectors including non-governmental organizations.
+Candidates must be policymakers, managers, or administrators in leadership positions with a commitment to public service from the public or private sectors including non-governmental organizations.
 Fellowships are competitive and will be awarded on the basis of excellence in professional and personal qualifications as well as leadership potential.

 All applicants must

-• Possess Nepali citizenship
+• Possess Nepali citizenship;

-• Be employed at a mid-career, policy level with progressively more responsible working experience in the government, NGO or private sector
+• Be employed at a mid-career, policy level with progressively more responsible working experience in the government, NGO or private sector;

 • The professional experience should be in the relevant field, after the completion of a university degree i.e. a 4-year bachelor’s degree, or if the bachelor’s degree is of 2-year/3-year duration, then a master’s degree is also required.
-Candidates who have two or more 2-year/3-year bachelor’s degrees in different fields but who do not have a master’s degree are ineligible to apply
+Candidates who have two or more 2-year/3-year bachelor’s degrees in different fields but who do not have a master’s degree are ineligible to apply;

-• Be proficient in speaking, reading and writing English (See the supplemental English program.)
+• Be proficient in speaking, reading and writing English (See the supplemental English program);

-• Have a demonstrable commitment to public service and potential for national leadership
+• Have a demonstrable commitment to public service and potential for national leadership;

 • Have a wish to develop problem-solving capacities, enhance capabilities to assume greater career responsibilities, and return to a significant public service role upon completion of the Humphrey Program.